zeek/zeek-docs/script-reference/autogenerated-protocol-analyzer-index.rst

       data: :zeek:type:`string`
-         The application-specific data that is being passed from the sender to the reciever
+         The application-specific data that is being passed from the sender to the receiver

       timestamp: :zeek:type:`time` :zeek:attr:`&optional`
          Current time from the sender of the message